vannguyengd/gooddata-ui/docs/18_dashboard_intro.md

 mindset: it is extendable and customizable so that developers can tweak and modify the default experience using plugins.

 ## Status and disclaimer
-Currently, the Dashboard component is at an early stage of its lifecycle, some parts are still in beta stage so users should use them carefully.
+Dashboard component should be used with caution as it is still in an early stage of its lifecycle and some parts are still in beta.

-Dashboard component provide end-to-and solution for creation and consumption of dashboards with full drag-and-drop editing experience.
+Dashboard component provide end-to-end solution for creation and consumption of dashboards with full drag-and-drop editing experience.
 It provide APIs to allow customization to expand the eventing and interactivity.

 Dashboard component can render a dashboard created in the KPI Dashboards component of the GoodData platform and